Thursday, September 27, 2018

 “Bowed down she was with weariness”

-lobster boats setting out to raise up the traps
+lobster boats setting out to raise the traps

 my small morning pleasures.

-By the sea I am but it's raining.
+By the sea she is, but it's raining.

-Once I believed “there would be time enough"
+Once she believed “there would be time enough"

 “tomorrow and tomorrow and tomorrow.”